awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/encrypt-repository-association.md

 ## Encrypt an associated repository using an AWS KMS key<a name="encrypt-repository-association-how-to-use-cmk"></a>

 You can use the Amazon CodeGuru Reviewer console to specify an AWS Key Management Service key \(KMS key\) to encrypt your associated repository\.
-If you do not do this, your associated repository is encrypted by default using a key that is owned and managed by AWS\.
+If you don't do this, your associated repository is encrypted by default using a key that is owned and managed by AWS\.

 **Encrypt an associated repository using a KMS key**